Essay Contest Winners

 Interested in entering your essay in our current contest?
 Learn more here ›

-Meet Austin Hagwood, Lela Stanley, and Elise Wallace - Recipients of the 2023 Waterman Fund Essay Contest
+Meet Austin Hagwood, Lela Stanley, and Elise Wallace - Award Recipients of the 2023 Waterman Fund Essay Contest

 The Waterman Fund invites our partners and patrons to a plated dinner on November 4, 2023 to celebrate recent work in the preservation of wild spaces and to spur discussion about the future of wilderness preservation in the Northeast.
 At this event, the Fund will also welcome Austin Hagwood and Elise Wallace, selected winner and one of our runners up for the 2023 Waterman Fund Essay Contest.
 Austin and Elise will both read excerpts from their selected pieces on this night.